Adnan Siddiqui: Career

+Actor

 Adnan has appeared in many commercials and drama serials, including Aroosa, Pal Do Pal, Meri Adhoori Mohabbat, Meri Zaat Zara-e-Benishan, Doraha, Hawa Rait Aur Aangan, Choti Si Kahani, Vasl and Parsa.
 Siddiqui first started his filming career in the 1990s; he became notable for being cast in the popular drama Uroosa and one of the famous travel reality shows of the time Gulls & Guys directed by Shoaib Mansoor.
 In 2002, he was nominated for Best Actor (TV) in the Lux Style Awards and was its red carpet host.
 He also played a small role alongside Angelina Jolie and Irrfan Khan in the 2007 film A Mighty Heart.
 In 2010, Siddiqui won Best Supporting Actor Award for Ishq Junoon Deewangi on Pakistan Media Award.
-He made his debut in Pakistani film Yalghaar.
+He made his Pakistani debut in the 2017 film Yalghaar.
 Siddiqui has acted in the roles that were better suited for the young actors and he admitted that "people ask why I act with women half my age".

+Producer

+He owns the production house Cereal Productions.

+Musician

+Siddiqui has expressed a long-standing interest in music, particularly in playing the flute.
+Siddiqui described how his interest in the instrument began after encountering a flute seller in Karachi, which inspired him to take up the flute.
+He stated that he is largely self-taught and had earlier trained himself to play the harmonica, which facilitated his transition to learning the flute.
+Among his numerous public renditions with the flute, in 2020 he posted a video of himself performing a flute rendition of Noor Jehan’s patriotic song "Ae Watan Ke Sajeele Jawaano" to commemorate Youm-e-Fizaya and to pay tribute to the Pakistan Air Force.

+In 2021, he made his singing debut with the song "Dil Chahta Hai" as part of the music television series Kashmir Beats.
+The track features Siddiqui as the vocalist and was released as a studio performance under the series, marking his first recorded appearance as a singer.